X16Community/x16-emulator/README.md

 #### Mac OS
 * `⌘F` and `⌘Return` will toggle full screen mode.
 * `⇧⌘M` will toggle mouse capture mode.
+* `⌘P` will write a screenshot in PNG format to disk.
 * `⌘R` will reset the computer.
 * `⌘S` will save a system dump (configurable with `-dump`) to disk.
 * `⌘V` will paste the clipboard by injecting key presses.